• Contact Us

 How I Broke Into Technical Writing—and Why You Should Too

 “First and foremost, an account executive must be a good writer—it’s non-negotiable,” says Arzu Yonak, owner and creative director of Addicted Youth Public Relations.
-You have to be able to communicate your client’s message effectively, in a way that’s engaging to the media and target audience.
+You have to be able to communicate your client’s message effectively and engage the media and target audience.

-You need solid sales skills too.
-If you’re an account executive at a magazine or TV station, for example, you’re responsible for securing ads, which help keep the publication or network afloat.
+You need solid sales skills, too.
+For example, if you’re an account executive at a magazine or TV station, you’re responsible for securing ads that help keep the publication or network afloat.

 Are the skills required of an account executive at a PR firm different than those required at another type of company (e.g., website, radio station)?

-The skill set is essentially the same; there’s just a difference in how they’re applied, says Yonak.
+Yonak says the skill set is essentially the same; there’s just a difference in how it’s applied.

-If you’re working as an in-house account exec for a company, you’re all about the positioning and strategy of that company’s brand.
-At a PR firm, you’re likely overseeing various accounts, each requiring its own strategy.
+If you’re an in-house account executive for a company, you’re all about the positioning and strategy of that company’s brand.
+You’re likely overseeing various accounts at a PR firm, each requiring its own strategy.

 Who is an account executive’s boss?

-Each company’s internal structure is different, so hierarchies vary, but an account exec reports to a designated senior account executive, account manager or a department director.
-In some cases, he may report directly to the director of the agency or the president/principal.
+Each company’s internal structure is different, so hierarchies vary, but an account exec reports to a designated senior account executive, account manager, or department director.
+Sometimes, they may report directly to the agency director or the president/principal.

 Are there other titles with similar responsibilities?

-This may depend on the internal structure of a company.
+This may depend on a company’s internal structure.
 At Addicted Youth Public Relations, for example, account execs are essentially mid- to senior-level publicists responsible for specific accounts.

-The role of an account manager is similar to an account executive, though some agencies choose to reserve this title for a supervisory position, someone who oversees a team of account execs.
+The role of an account manager is similar to that of an account executive.
+However, some agencies reserve this title for a supervisory position, overseeing a team of account executives.

-What do I need to get ahead in this position?
+What do I need to get ahead as an account executive?

-Hard work and dedication.
+Hard work and dedication are required.
 This isn’t a typical 9-to-5 job.
-You have to be driven.
-You have to be available to your client and able to work in a fast-pace environment.
+You have to be driven, available to your client, and able to work in a fast-paced environment.

-You should also be simultaneously creative and strategic—you control your client’s message, so you have to be mindful about what you put out there to ensure the message aligns with the brand.
+You should also be simultaneously creative and strategic—you control your client’s message, so you must be mindful about what you put out there to ensure the message aligns with the brand.

-How can I get my foot in the door?
+How can I get my foot in the door as an account executive?

 You’re off to a good start with a degree in business, marketing/advertising, public relations or communications, says Pieretti.
 And if you want to work at an agency, Yonak adds, your best bet is starting with an internship and working your way up the ladder at an agency or in the media industry to build contacts.